OpenCDSS/cdss-website-hydrobase/mkdocs-project/docs/index.md

 # Attach HydroBase Locally #

-This document explains how to install the State of Colorado’s HydroBase on a computer for the first time, using files downloaded from the internet.
-HydroBase is the State of Colorado Division of Water Resource’s database used for water resources data and is distributed by the State as SQL Server Express on a DVD.
+This document explains how to attach the State of Colorado’s HydroBase database locally on a computer for the first time, using files downloaded from the internet.
+HydroBase is the State of Colorado Division of Water Resource’s database used for water resources data and was historically distributed by the State as SQL Server Express on a DVD, but is now available on DWR’s FTP site.
 Installing the database involves downloading and running the installer.
-After installing the first time, new HydroBase versions can be installed using steps documented in Section "Attach HydroBase Database" of this document.
+After installing the first time, new HydroBase versions can be installed using steps documented in Section 5 of this document.

 This page includes the following sections: